jameswassinger/iac-demo/README.md

 # Infrastructure as Code (IaC) Demo
 Demonstrates Infrastructure as Code using PowerShell and Github Actions

 > There are two branches.
-The code is currently in the dev branch and as not been merged to main.
+The code is currently in the dev branch and has not been merged to main.